-All students intending to pursue a Ph.D. are required to take the Ph.D.
+All enrolled ECE students intending to pursue a Ph.D. are required to take the Ph.D.
 Qualifying Examination.
 A student must complete at least one semester of full-time graduate course work before taking the examination.
 All graduate students must take the examination no later than the fourth semester after admission to the ECE Graduate Program (summers not included).
 If a second attempt is required, it must occur no later than the fifth semester after admission.
 If a student leaves the department (e.g. to work between M.S. and Ph.D. degrees), the time spent away from study will not count as part of the four semesters.
 In addition, one extra semester will be allotted for every two semesters the student is away, leaving the student with at most four semesters after returning to take the exam the first time.
 These rules apply to every graduate student, including those who initially pursue an M.S. degree.
-The qualifying Examination is given twice a year, during the fall and spring semesters.
+The Qualifying Examination is given twice a year, during the fall and spring semesters.
+Only enrolled ECE graduate students are allowed to participate in the Ph.D Qualifying Exams.